Gyanendra Shah: Later life

-In an interview with News 24 TV channel in 2012, Gyanendra stated that he would return as the King of Nepal, although he did not state a particular time frame.
+In an interview with News24 TV channel in 2012, Gyanendra stated that he would return as King, although he did not state a particular timeframe.
 When asked if he would consider becoming actively involved in politics, he said that he is not a politician.
-He also dismissed the need for a referendum on bringing the institution of monarchy back into power.
-He asserted that since the politicians had not asked the people by a referendum to abolish the institution, a referendum to bring him back was not needed.
+He also dismissed the need for a referendum on bringing the institution of monarchy back to power.
+He asserted that since the politicians had not asked the people by a referendum to abolish the institution, a referendum was not needed to bring him back.
 Gyanendra also stated in the interview with News24 that a written agreement existed between the politicians and himself that the constitutional monarchy would be returned when he gave up his powers to the politicians and restored the Parliament that he had sacked.